Thai-Huynh0510/APIs-Final-project/README.md

 # APIs-Final-project

 3 APIs endpoints:
-Get/{id}
+- Get/{id}
-Post
+- Post
-Delete
+- Delete

 3 Models:
-Funkopop.cs
+- Funkopop.cs
-Funkovalues.cs
+- Funkovalues.cs
-FunkoDBContext.cs
+- FunkoDBContext.cs

 Controller:
-Funkopopscontroller.cs
+- Funkopopscontroller.cs

-Get/ {id} will throw "not found" when get the id doesn't exist Delete will respond "Deleted" when hit delete id or throw "not found" if the id doesn't exist
+Get/ {id} will throw "not found" when get the id doesn't exist.
+Delete will respond "Deleted" when hit delete id or throw "not found" if the id doesn't exist.

 Database:
-2 Tables
+Tables:
+- Funkopop
-Funkopop and Funkovalues
+- Funkovalues
 Primary keys:
+- FunkoID
-FunkoID and Estvalue
+- Estvalue
 Foreign Key:
-Estvalue
+- Estvalue
 Constraint:
-FK_FunkoId
+- FK_FunkoId

 The FunkoId is auto increment so don't need to type id in Post method